Phase transition of anisotropic Ginzburg--Landau equation: Introduction

 \section{Introduction}

 In the study of liquid crystals one often encounters elastic energies with anisotropy, i.e. energies with distinct coefficients multiplying the square of the divergence and the curl of the order parameters.
 Typical examples involve the Oseen--Frank model \cite{HardtKinderlehrerLin1986}, Ericksen's model \cite{MR1294333,lin2020isotropic} and the Landau--De Gennes model \cite{ball2017mathematics}.
-From a microscopic point of view, the anisotropy of these models can be interpreted as excluded volume potential of molecular interaction \cite{HLWZZ}.
+From a microscopic point of view, the anisotropy of these models can be interpreted as excluded volume potential of molecular interaction, cf. \cite{HLWZZ}.
 Anisotropic models also arise in the theory of superconductivity, cf. \cite{MR1313011}.
-The anisotropy brings various new challenges to the studies of both the variational problems and their gradient flows of the aforementioned models.
-In particular, compared with the isotropic models, the powerful analytic tools such as maximum principle and monotonicity formula are usually invalid for anisotropic ones.
+The anisotropy brings various new challenges to the studies of both variational problems and their gradient flows of the aforementioned models.
+In contrast to the convergence analysis of isotropic models, i.e. the (scalar) Allen--Cahn equations (cf. \cite{MR1177477,MR1237490,MR1205984,MR1674799,MR2040901,MR2253464,MR2440879,MR3495430}), the powerful analytic tools such as maximum principle and monotonicity formula are not readily established for anisotropic ones.

-The attempt of this work is to study an anisotropic system modeling the isotropic-nematic phase transition of a liquid crystals droplet.
-Let $\O\subset \R^2$ be a bounded domain with smooth boundary.
+The attempt of this work is to study an anisotropic system modeling the isotropic-nematic phase transition of a liquid crystal droplet.
+Let $d\in \{2,3\}$ be the dimension of the physical domain $\Omega$ with $C^3$ boundary $\p\Omega$.
 We consider the anisotropic Ginzburg--Landau type energy

-Here $\uu:\O\mapsto \R^2$ is the order parameter describing the state of the system.
-The function $F(\uu)$ is a double equal-well potential which permits the isotropic-nematic phase transition, i.e. taking its global minimum value $0$ at $\{ 0\}\cup \BS$.
+Here $\uu=(u_1,u_2,u_3):\O\subset \R^d\mapsto {\R^3}$ is the order parameter describing the state of the system.
+The function $F(\uu)$ is a double equal-well potential which permits the isotropic-nematic phase transition.
+More precisely, it attains its global minimum value $0$ at $\{ 0\}\cup \mathbb{S}^2$.
 An example of $F$ is the Chern--Simons-Higgs model $F(\uu)= |\uu|^2(1-|\uu|^2)^2$.
-See e.g. \cite{MR1050529,MR1050530} for the physics and \cite{MR1324400,MR4076075,MR3910590} for the mathematical analysis of related variational problems.
+See for instance \cite{MR1050529,MR1050530} for the physics and \cite{MR1324400,MR4076075,MR3910590} for the mathematical analysis of related variational problems.
 The parameter $\e>0 $ denotes the relative intensity of elastic and bulk energy, which is usually quite small.
-The parameter $\mu\in \mathbb{R}^+$ is material dependent which measures the degree of anisotropy.
+The parameter $\mu>0$ is material dependent which measures the degree of anisotropy.